Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 The sheer immediacy of digital photography is impossible to beat with film.
 In most cases, you simply point your camera, click, and you have your image.
 No waiting until all the films used up, no time-consuming processing.
 Having your image in a digital format gives you many more options for what you can do with it, compared to film.

 2. Film is Expensive to Buy and Process

-Film photography can be an expensive business, as you are constantly having to buy new film rolls and pay for processing.
+Film photography can be an expensive business, as you are constantly having to buy new film rolls and pay for processing your images.
 Digital photography doesn't incur any of these costs (except buying your digital device and perhaps the price of ink and photo paper in the event you want to print out some images at home), so it is much cheaper over time.

 3. Massive Storage Space for Photos